 Photo: The British Ukrainian Society (c) 2014

-‘Such major interest in this presentation is testament to the growing concern among the Ukrainian public about the threats facing the Crimean Tatar people,’ outlined the anchor of the presentation Igor Ostash.
-‘All of us should unite at this difficult moment.
+‘Such major interest in this presentation is the testament to the growing concern among the Ukrainian public about the threats facing the Crimean Tatar people,’ outlined Igor Ostash.
+‘All of us should unite in this difficult moment.
 By publishing this book by Lily Hyde and holding this charitable action in support of Crimean Tatar initiatives we express our solidarity with the Crimean Tatar people, as well as our protest against human rights abuse’, stressed Maryna Grymych, Director of the Duliby Publishing House.

 Anthony Fisher, Member of the Advisory Board of the British Ukrainian Society, underlined that Ukraine celebrates all of its various ethnicities, and respects different views.
 ‘And it is through the experience of the Crimean Tatar people that we can see in Ukraine a modern country that is united in shared values.
 A country protecting the rights of all of its citizens.’

 Mr Fisher also delivered the following final message to all Crimean Tatars and other Ukrainians.
 ‘You are not alone.
 You have literally millions of friends around the world that will do everything in our power to make sure that the international community gives you its full support.
 And we will do whatever is necessary to ensure that the Crimean Tatars have a voice and are heard.’